Yixf-Education/killer_tools/README.md

 * [animation](https://cran.r-project.org/web/packages/animation/index.html): A Gallery of Animations in Statistics and Utilities to Create Animations
 * [AnnoProbe](https://github.com/jmzeng1314/AnnoProbe): 表达芯片数据分析伴侣
+* [annotater](https://github.com/luisDVA/annotater): The goal of annotater is to annotate package load calls in character strings and R/Rmd files, so we can have an idea of the overall purpose of the libraries we’re loading.

 * [AnnotationHub](https://bioconductor.org/packages/release/bioc/html/AnnotationHub.html): Client to access AnnotationHub resources
 * [aplot](https://cran.r-project.org/web/packages/aplot/index.html): Decorate a 'ggplot' with Associated Information
 * [arules](https://cran.r-project.org/web/packages/arules/index.html): Mining Association Rules and Frequent Itemsets